vikranth-94/ProductManagementSystem/README.md

    Note:
    1. username and password are required fields for authentication process.
    2. Name,Description,Category,Price,AvailableStock are the required fields for product endpoints.

+in the latest commit optimized the error handling and logging. added middleware and managed logging and exception handling there instead of repeating it in all the action methods.